Energy Market Analyst

 This webinar provided an overview of the results related to the Ener-Blue scenario (INDCs), its impacts on different energy sources and geographical regions, as well as its challenges in implementation.
 It also showed what additional commitments are needed to move from the Ener-Blue scenario to the Ener-Green (2°C) scenario, and it presented the consequences of the Ener-Brown scenario which considers an abundance of cheap hydrocarbon resources and its effect on renewables and emissions.

 The presentations were followed by an interactive question and answer session with the audience.

 Dr. Manfred Hafner is a recognised expert on energy scenario building, supply-demand assessment, energy policy analysis and market and strategy studies on all energy sources with special focus on gas and power markets.

 YASMINE ARSALANE, PROJECT MANAGER, GLOBAL ENERGY FORECASTING, ENERDATA

 On March 31st, Enerdata had a talk about Energy Efficiency Trends.
-The talk that was jointly organized by the Institution of the Chemical Engineers and the Engineering Alumni Singapore and saw a variegate audience and representatives of different Industry sectors.
+The talk that was jointly organised by the Institution of the Chemical Engineers and the Engineering Alumni Singapore and saw a varied audience and representatives of different Industry sectors.
 Enerdata expects Energy Efficiency Solution Implementation to take a step increase and play her part in the Energy consumption reduction mitigation plans of the governments and private companies.
 Enerdata went through the outlook of three scenarios of global and regional trends on energy consumption and actual Energy Efficiency implementation results.